qmk/qmk_firmware/keyboards/an_achronism/tetromino/README.md

 It ended up turning into something a little more interesting, at least from my perspective.
 Much of this was driven by my general dissatisfaction with how RGB LEDs tend to be used in keyboards.
 I'd been talking for quite some time about how I'd like to build RGB behaviours into my keyboards that had a purely functional purpose, rather than existing mostly to look cool.
 Specifically, I wanted to represent layer and lock statuses in a way I've never seen anybody else do.
 For instance, turning on Caps Lock would not switch on a single Caps Lock indicator LED, but rather light up all of the keys that would behave differently because of Caps Lock being switched on, meaning A-Z but nothing else.
 The other indicators (Num and Scroll Lock) would do something very similar.
 Activating a custom keymap layer would also light up only the keys that were mapped differently on that layer compared to the base layer.

 I managed to implement a custom function to achieve exactly the desired RGB LED functionality, but for reasons that mostly have to do with following general QMK guidelines, this (relatively large) custom function is not included in the default keymap.
-If you want it, flash the "rgb" keymap instead.
+If you want it, flash the "indicators" keymap instead.

 ## Compiling the firmware